🚀 Open Protocol

 Three fundamental differences:

-Mostro is not a platform or a company: it is a protocol.
+Real censorship resistance: Mostro is not a platform or a company: it is a protocol.
 There is no central server to shut down, no app to "take down," no database to confiscate.
 It runs on Nostr, an open and decentralized protocol.
-If a relay stops working, another one is used.
-If a node disappears, the protocol continues to exist and other nodes can keep operating.
-Mostro cannot be disabled like a service because it is not one.

-Mostro does not hold users' funds.
+Minimal and non-permanent custody: Mostro does not hold users' funds.
 It uses Lightning hold invoices: the sats remain locked in the seller's wallet until they confirm receipt of the fiat.
-Only at that moment do the funds pass transiently and automatically through the Mostro node's Lightning node, to be immediately sent to the buyer.

 Each operator of a Mostro node sets their own fees.
 They are generally low (for example, around 0.3% for both buyer and seller).
 Before operating, always check the fees of the node you choose.